Frequently Asked Questions – Admissions

 DO YOU REQUIRE WORK EXPERIENCE?

-IS THERE A MINIMUM GPA OR GRE REQUIREMENT?
+IS THERE A MINIMUM GPA REQUIREMENT?

 DOES THE ADMISSIONS COMMITTEE HAVE A PREFERENCE FOR PARTICULAR TYPES OF RECOMMENDATION LETTERS?